katre/katre.github.io/beanstalk/index.md

 with the kitchen.

-The walls are covered with six tapestries showing the history of the giants (worth 200 GP each)
+The walls are covered with six tapestries showing the history of the giants (worth 200 GP each).

-encounters: servants eating, Tom and Tina eating, Mildred
+Encounters: servants eating, Tom and Tina eating, Mildred

 #### Kitchen

 Giant ovens make this room unbearably warm.
 There is a back door and stairs down to the cellar.

-encounters: servants cooking, Tina, Mildred
+Encounters: servants cooking, Tina, Mildred

 #### Barracks